 Young teenage girls who don’t feel as feminine as other girls because they don’t have watermelons sticking out of their chests

 I am going to be even more provocative.
-Young teenage boy as young as 13-14 who hop on female hormones to start turning their masculine body into a woman’s body at an age when the body should be left to grow its natural pace.
+Young teenage boy as young as 13-14 who hop on female hormones to start turning their masculine body into a woman’s body at an age when the body should be left to grow at its natural pace.

 Do whatever you want with your body.
-But we should be wary about the violence of the propaganda which make our youth obsessed by the way they look to such an extreme that they resort to surgeries, supplements and drugs.
+But we should be wary about the violence of the propaganda which make our youth obsessed with the way they look to such an extreme that they resort to surgeries, supplements and drugs.
 This should not be taken lightly especially at such a young age.

 For starters, we all need to stop being a slave to our physical appearance.
 We need to accept what we have been given, improve what we can and TRY to let go of the superficial things which are not worth the time, money and effort.

 Do not value your self-worth through your physique.
-Your body is regardless of what you do to it, is a depreciating asset.
+Your body is regardless of what you do to it, a depreciating asset.
 It will deteriorate slowly but surely and run out its course.

 Don’t be a slave to the violence of marketing and to what they tell you is supposed to be attractive.
 Be a master of your world.
 Improve what can be improved and accept your “flaws”

 Place more value on inner qualities.
 Truth be told, nobody gives a fuck about the way you look.
 Most people are concerned about the way THEY look.